 - Special boss battles that at gyms

-- An egg will hatch after an hour countdown
+- Eggs hatch after an hour countdown

 - Three levels of difficulty

 - Earn XP, special items, and rare Pokemon

 - Remote Raid Pass lets you join from afar

 - Level five or above